tharikashree/Astra/README.md

 The Cognitive Digital Twin project leverages AI to act as a personal assistant capable of understanding user intent, scheduling Google Meet meetings, and drafting professional emails automatically.
 By integrating natural language processing and intelligent decision-making, the system helps optimize productivity, reduce manual effort, and streamline daily communication tasks.

+Main Features:

+Automated Meeting Scheduling: AI can understand user preferences and schedule Google Meet meetings seamlessly.

+Email Drafting & Sending: Generates professional emails based on context and can send them automatically or draft for review.

+Natural Language Understanding: Interprets user commands in plain English to perform tasks efficiently.

+Calendar Integration: Syncs with Google Calendar to avoid conflicts and manage schedules intelligently.

+Task Prioritization & Reminders: Helps prioritize tasks and sends reminders for meetings or important deadlines.

+Context-Aware Assistance: Learns from past interactions to provide personalized suggestions and responses.

+Time Optimization: Reduces manual effort and saves time by automating routine administrative tasks.

 ## Getting Started

 First, run the development server: